 Yifan Xu

 Outside of research, I’m a TA and Peer Educator in both Math and CS departments and love helping others understand mathematical ideas.
 I also enjoy playing basketball, Go, and all sorts of board games.
-I’ve recently started running a few tabletop RPG campaigns as a game master!
+A recent favorite of mine is The Castles of Burgundy.

 news